 One of the few complete surprises at this year’s E3 was the announcement of a Nintendo developed third-person shooter called Splatoon.
 In the game you play as an Inkling, a girl who can transform into a squid and swim through ink.
 Using various weapons and tools you paint the floor of the map in your team’s color while trying to keep the other team from doing the same.

 The mode presented during the conference was four versus four in online matches where the winner is determined by whose ink covers more of the the map.
-In an interview with Game Rant, Splatoon producer Hisashi Nogami revealed that there will be much more to the game than just this mode.
+In recent comments, Splatoon producer Hisashi Nogami revealed that there will be much more to the game than just this mode.
 “First of all, our plan is to release this as a full retail packaged software in 2015…the first half of 2015.
 And because we’re releasing this as a full software title, we of course plan to include a single-player mode but then also a one-on-one multiplayer mode that can be played without connecting to the Internet.”

 A lot more stalking and hiding in the ink.
 It’ll be much more like a quiet mode in a sense